Pran-droid/STONE-PAPER-SCISSORS/README.md

   <li>Scissors - Your Index, Middle finger open and rest all closed.</li>
 </ul>

-<p>There is a .c-file attached where you can find the code copy </p>
+<p>There is a .c-file attached where you will find an error free code.<br> You can run it on any C compiler and start playing enjoy!</p>